apple/swift-homomorphic-encryption/Sources/PIRProcessDatabase/PIRProcessDatabase.docc/PIRProcessDatabase.md

 The `outputEvaluationKeyConfig` argument will store a configuration that is suitable for any of the processed shards.

+* `keyCompression`.
+The evaluation key can be made smaller at the cost of extra server runtime.
+For fastest runtime, leave unspecified.
+For smallest key size, choose `maxCompression`.
+For a middle ground, choose `hybridCompression`.

 #### Cuckoo Table Parameters
 Keyword PIR uses bucketed cuckoo hashing to map a keyword to an index in the database/shard which stores a bucket of keywords’ metadata.
 All cuckoo table